-If you are a U.S. citizen or lawful permanent resident who intends to get married to a foreign-born person overseas, there are a number of issues you should plan around, such as:
+If you are a U.S. citizen or lawful permanent resident who intends to get married to a foreign-born person in an overseas location, there are a number of issues to plan around, such as:

 To find out the exact requirement of the country of your intended marriage, your best resource is that country's embassy or consulate in the United States.
-See the Web Sites of Foreign Embassies in the U.S. page of the U.S. State Department's website for their contact information.
+The U.S. State Department's website provides contact information.

-The first part of that application process is for the U.S.-based spouse to file what's called a visa petition, on Form I-130 (issued by U.S. Citizenship and Immigration Services, or USCIS).
-When the time comes for the U.S. citizen or resident to submit this form, he or she will need to include a copy of an official version of your wedding certificate.
+The first part of that application process is for the U.S.-based spouse to file what's called a petition, on Form I-130 (issued by U.S. Citizenship and Immigration Services, or USCIS).
+When the time comes for the U.S. citizen or resident to submit this form, they will need to include a copy of an official version of your wedding certificate.

-In order for the U.S. petitioner to succeed in sponsoring the immigrant, he or she will need to show sufficient financial resources to support that person at or above 125% of the income levels set by the U.S. Poverty Guidelines (issued annually).
+In order for the U.S. petitioner to succeed in sponsoring the immigrant, they will need to show sufficient financial resources to support the immigrant at or above 125% of the income levels set by the U.S. Poverty Guidelines (issued annually and available on the USCIS website).
 The petitioner will, as part of proving this, need to fill out an Affidavit of Support on USCIS Form I-864.

 One of the requirements for filling out this form is that the sponsor reside in the United States or a U.S. territory or possession.
-If part of the reason that you are getting married outside of the U.S. is that the petitioner already lives there, you need to look closely at this requirement.
-At a minimum, the sponsor will have to return to the U.S. by the time Form I-864 is submitted (which may happen in the middle of the process, by mail; or may happen at the final visa interview at an overseas U.S. consulate).
+If part of the reason that you are getting married outside of the U.S. is that the petitioner already lives overseas, you need to look closely at this requirement.
+At a minimum, the sponsor will have to return to the U.S. by the time the Form I-864 is submitted (which might happen in the middle of the process, by mail; or at the final visa interview at a U.S. embassy or consulate abroad).